 How to qualify for Nelnet student loan discharge

 - Death discharge.
-Federal student loans are discharged in the event that the student passes.
+Federal student loans are discharged if the student passes.
 Parent PLUS Loans are discharged if either the student OR the parent dies before the loans are fully repaid.

 - Total and Permanent Disability Discharge (TPD).
 If you can provide documentation from a physician that you’ve become fully and permanently disabled, your federal loans could be canceled.
 All supporting documentation should be sent to Nelnet as they are the exclusive TPD discharge servicer.